cchen744/CS320.projects/labs/Lab3/files-json/README.md

 ```

 The code fails because the file wasn't opened in write mode.
 Add "w"
-as a second positional arguments to `open`, then try again.
+as a second positional argument to `open`, then try again.

 Does the above code actually produce two lines?
 Open `file.txt`
 through Jupyter and check.
 Try modifying the "line1" and "line2"